varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

    .. comment: "components of traffic ---------------------------------"

    header
-	A HTTP protocol header, like "Accept-Encoding:".
+	An HTTP protocol header, like "Accept-Encoding:".

    request
 	What the client sends to varnishd and varnishd sends to the backend.

    response
 	What the backend returns to varnishd and varnishd returns to the client.
 When the response is stored in varnishd's cache, we call it an object.